 - Be able to commit to a fellowship period of up to 10 months

 - Complete a 3 day orientation (1 day with DCHR; 2 days with DOEE)

-- Attend training, networking and professional development opportunities, and participate in volunteer opportunities
+- Attend training, networking and professional and development opportunities

 - Work with the cohort on a collaborative project which will result in a final presentation

 Fellows are expected to spend approximately 5-10 hours per month on Green Fellows Program activities outside of their core program duties, which include educational sessions, professional development opportunities, field trips, volunteerism, etc. Fellows are recruited at a Grade 7/ Step 1 and participation in the Program is considered a temporary “time-limited” appointment in the Career Service position.
 The fellowship begins in December 7, 2020.
 For more information or if you would like to speak to the Program Coordinator directly, please email Larissa Etwaroo at [email protected].
 Join us on twitter and facebook for updates.